CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: The CanadaFireSat Dataset

 Positive samples for the CanadaFireSat dataset are extracted from the NBAC fire polygons through two aggregation processes.
 First, through a spatial aggregation on a $2.8 \; \text{km} \times 2.8 \; \text{km}$ grid over Canada, where positive samples are identified as the grid entries intersecting the fire polygons.
-We used a small buffer around the $2.64 \; \text{km} \times 2.64 \; \text{km}$ tiles to avoid any potential overlap between samples due to data imprecision.
-Second, a temporal aggregation is performed in two steps: 1) all fires temporally overlapping inside a grid entry are accounted as a single fire occurring from the first start date to the last end date, and 2) leveraging the 8-day temporal grid from products such as NDVI from MODIS (starting each year at the 1st of January) we aggregate all fires within a spatial grid entry occurring during the same 8-day window.
-This is done to build our 8-day wildfire forecasting benchmark where, for a given time-step $t$, our model should predict the probability of a fire occurring in the next 8-days, i.e. from $t$ to $t + 7$ included, leveraging predictors (both satellite and environmental) from $t - \Delta t$ to $t - 1$.
-In Figure \ref{fig:pos-sample}, we showcase the spatial distribution of positive samples across Canada, for a total of $n_{pos} = 88'110$ samples before any post-processing (detailed in Section \ref{sec:pred}).
+We used a small buffer around the $2.64 \; \text{km} \times 2.64 \; \text{km}$ Sentinel-2 tiles to avoid any potential overlap between samples due to imprecision in the data processing during large wildfires (Figure \ref{fig:use case}) and ensuring sample independence.
+The chosen image size follows standard practices in Earth observation benchmarks, considering Sentinel-2 data \citep{manas2021seasonal, wang2022ssl4eo}.
+While other benchmarks consider smaller tiles~\mbox{\citep{sumbul2019bigearthnet,helber2019eurosat}}, our spatial extent is chosen to balance contextual information for wildfire forecasting against computational constraints imposed by the addition of the temporal dimension in the data cubes.
+Second, a temporal aggregation is performed in two steps: 1) all fires temporally overlapping inside a grid entry are accounted as a single fire occurring from the first fire start date to the last fire end date, and 2) leveraging the 8-day temporal grid from products such as NDVI from MODIS (starting each year at the 1st of January) we aggregate all fires within a spatial grid entry occurring during the same 8-day window.
+This is done to build our 8-day wildfire forecasting benchmark where, for a given time-step $t$, our model should predict the probability of a fire occurring in the next 8 days, i.e. from $t$ to $t + 7$ included, leveraging predictors (both satellite and environmental, see Section \ref{sec:pred}) from $t - \Delta t$ to $t - 1$.
+In Figure \ref{fig:pos-sample}, we showcase the spatial distribution of positive samples across Canada, for a total of $n_{\text{pos}} = 88,110$ samples before any post-processing (detailed in Section \ref{sec:pred}).
 Outside of British Columbia, most fires occur in the boreal ecosystem.
-This pattern is very visible across Alberta, Saskatchewan, and Manitoba, where the Great Plains in southern portions of these provinces show little to no fires compared to the boreal forest in the north.
+This pattern is very visible across Alberta, Saskatchewan, and Manitoba, where the Great Plains in the southern portions of these provinces show little to no fires compared to the boreal forest in the north.